livegnik/2way-poc-design/03-data/02-system-tables.md

 * [Storage Manager](../02-architecture/managers/02-storage-manager.md) is the sole owner of all system tables
 * [Graph Manager](../02-architecture/managers/07-graph-manager.md) may request sequence values but may not update tables directly
-* [State Manager](../02-architecture/managers/09-state-manager.md) may request read access to sync tracking state
+* [State Manager](../02-architecture/managers/09-state-manager.md) may request read and write access to sync tracking state
 * [Config Manager](../02-architecture/managers/01-config-manager.md) may request read and write access to settings
-* [Network Manager](../02-architecture/managers/10-network-manager.md) may request read and write access to peers and sync state
+* [Network Manager](../02-architecture/managers/10-network-manager.md) may request read access to peers
 * No service, app, or extension may access system tables directly
 * Direct SQL access outside Storage Manager is forbidden